Think Deep, Sell Fast — A Physicist’s E-commerce Playbook

 In this age of expanding e-commerce, how ready and how relevant is your business to enter this arena?

-Engineer-turned-entrepreneur Ben Pearson knows that every business eventually will be selling online.
-The founder of ENALAS — which stands for Everyone Needs a Little Assistance Sometimes — helps brands develop market strategies for this inevitability by using data and analystics to drive business decisions.
+Engineer-turned-entrepreneur YPO member Ben Pearson, knows that every business eventually will be selling online.
+The founder of ENALAS — which stands for Everyone Needs a Little Assistance Sometimes — helps brands develop market strategies for this inevitability by using data and analytics to drive business decisions.

 His desire to assist others through innovation and science started at an early age.
 His sister has a disability, and he worked with his father to design and develop tools — using an engineer’s mindset— that would help her live a better life.